Views from Beyond Metropolis

 Alan O’Hashi

-'Views from Beyond My Bedpan' is a story about my life spanning seven decades, but imagined if I lived it in reverse.
-Rather than being born as an elderly infant, this story follows my life as if I died old, am reborn, and then transfigured to age in reverse.I’ve been thinking about aging and have recounted some of my experiences in the context of the American healthcare i...
+'A Twinkle at the End' is a story about my life, spanning seven decades, imagined as if I had lived it in reverse.
+Rather than being born as an elderly infant, this story follows my life as if I died old, am reborn, and then transfigured to age in reverse.I’ve been thinking about aging and have recounted some of my experiences in the context of the American healthcare industria...

 Disponible